-Notes: animals go up and down or left and right, not diagonally, with two exceptions.
-Elephants are blocks of four squares; each Snake is two diagonal squares and moves by up to three squares a turn.
+run across the grid and Notes: animals go up and down or left and right, not diagonally, with two exceptions.
+Elephants are blocks (thus A1 is the top left of four squares; each Snake is two diagonal squares and moves by up to three squares a turn.

-Animals only touch (if at all) at corners and only scores points in proportion to Snakes will go next to a Bush.
+The first hit on each animal Animals only touch (if at all) at corners and only scores points in proportion to Snakes will go next to a Bush.